KDLN/officestonks-frontend/RAILWAY_WEB_DEPLOYMENT.md

-# Deploying to Railway via Web UI
+# Deploying to Railway from GitHub Repository

-If you prefer to deploy using the Railway web dashboard instead of the CLI, follow these steps:
+The recommended approach is to deploy directly from your GitHub repository to Railway.
+This enables continuous deployment and keeps your application automatically in sync with your code changes.

 ## Step 1: Push Your Code to GitHub